ska-telescope/developer.skatelescope.org/src/tools/codeguides/js-prerequisites.rst

 .. tip:: Development OS

    Development within a Unix environment is recommended due to the need to be able to access and run Python applications locally during development.
-For Windows uses, this can be done via the use of WSL2
+For Windows users, this can be done via the use of WSL2.

 Access to node
 --------------

 [https://nodejs.org/en/download/]

-Alternatively the official Node docker image can be used.
+Alternatively, the official Node docker image can be used.
 Instructions can be found on (https://github.com/nodejs/docker-node/blob/master/README.md#how-to-use-this-image).

 To confirm that node has been installed correctly run the following command from the prompt.